Enrollment Information

 Academic Blocks / Blocks on Records

 Students who have been placed on academic intervention, academic suspension, did not complete the Student Financial Responsibility Agreement (SFRA), or who have outstanding debts owed to the college (such as Financial Aid repayments, unpaid tuition and fees, late or unreturned equipment rentals, etc.) will not be allowed to enroll or make class schedule changes until these have been cleared.
-The follow up to resolve the release of such blocks on a record may take up to five business days or more.
+These blocks are reflected in ctcLink as holds or tasks.
+Students are responsible for checking their ctcLink account and completing all necessary steps to clear their account for enrollment.
 For more information, contact Enrollment Services at enrollment@cascadia.edu.

 Add a Class